allriseyy/dimedrop/README.md

 # keycraft
-A mobile app to help people learn how to use shortcut keys on Windows
+A mobile app to help people learn how to use shortcut keys
 ## WSL Setup
 1. install WSL:
 ```bash